Andie MacDowell's Daughter Rainey Qualley Debuts Romance With Bill Pullman's Son Lewis Pullman - E! Online

 Lewis, 29, plays a pilot trainee alongside returning star Tom Cruise in the sequel to the iconic '80s film, which is set for release May 27.
 He and Rainey, 32, have been dating since September 2020, per her Instagram.

 Lewis' mom is Tamara Hurwitz, wife of Independence Day's very own President Whitmore.
 Lewis is the youngest of Bill and Tamara's three kids.
 Rainey's dad is Groundhog Day star Andie's ex-husband, Paul Qualley, and she is the second-eldest of three children, including Fosse/Verdon actress Margaret Qualley.
+Bill and Andie are former co-stars—they starred in the 1997 movie The End of Violence.

-Before starring in Top Gun: Maverick, Lewis played Major Major in the George Clooney-produced Hulu miniseries Catch-22.
+Before filming Top Gun: Maverick, Lewis played Major Major in the George Clooney-produced Hulu miniseries Catch-22.

 Rainey is also an actress but is known more as a singer who goes by the name Rainsford.
 In 2018, she appeared as herself in Ocean's Eight.

 She has occasionally shared pics of Lewis on her Instagram.
 Last January, she paid tribute to him on his birthday, writing, "It's my baby's birthday!
 I love him I love him I love him!"